Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the authorisation procedure for conducting clinical trials in your jurisdiction?

-Until the new regulation comes into force, authorisation of clinical trials is regulated by Legislative Decree 211/2004, as amended.
+Until the new regulation comes into force and the bill of law currently under the scrutiny of the Italian Parliament is approved, authorisation of clinical trials is regulated by Legislative Decree 211/2003, and following amendments.
 This is a two-step procedure, in which the two phases run in parallel.
 The competent authority for all clinical trials from Phases I to IV is the Italian Medicines Agency (AIFA), which retains vetting power for 60 days from notification.
-Documents must comply with the requirements established in the Ministerial Decree of December 21 2007 and be submitted through the National Monitoring Centre of Clinical Trials’ database.
+Documents must comply with the requirements set out in the Ministerial Decree of December 21 2007 and be submitted through the National Monitoring Centre of Clinical Trials’ database.

-At the local level, the trial must be authorised by the competent ethics committee for each trial site.
+At the local level, the trial must be authorised by the ethics committee competent for the concerned trial site.

 How robust are the standard good clinical practices followed in your jurisdiction?